-Both accuracy and precision are terms used in the fields of science, engineering and statistics.
+Both accuracy and precision are terms used in the fields of science, engineering, and statistics.

-An example of bad precision and good accuracy can be: Suppose a lab refrigerator holds a constant temperature of 38.0 F. A temperature sensor is tested 10 times in the refrigerator.
+An example of bad precision with good accuracy might be a lab refrigerator that holds a constant temperature of 38.0F.
+A temperature sensor is tested 10 times in the refrigerator.
 The temperatures from the test yield the temperatures of: 37.8, 38.3, 38.1, 38.0, 37.6, 38.2, 38.0, 38.0, 37.4, 38.3.
 This distribution shows no impressive tendency toward a particular value (lack of precision) but each value does come close to the actual temperature (high accuracy).

-edit Number of measurements
+Number of Measurements

 Accuracy can be improved by taking repeat measurements and taking an average.
 (This assumes that errors are randomly above and below the true value to the same degree).
 Therefore an experiment with a low degree of precision can provide accurate values where appropriate statics are applied.